drhinternet/greenarrow-api/studio/special_sending_rules.markdown

 Note on `segmentation_criteria_json`: The format of this field is undocumented.
 It exists as an input for users that need it, but its fields should be discovered through experimentation.
-If a campaign does not yet have a segment defined, then these values will be null.
+(If a campaign does not yet have a segment defined, then these values will be null.
+This can happen when a SSR is applied to a campaign preview where the campaign does not have a segment defined.)

 #### Recipient Information Hash